 Bachelor of Science/Master of Public Health

-The BS/MPH program is offered jointly by the College of Health & Rehabilitation Sciences: Sargent College and the School of Public Health.
+The Bachelor of Science/Master of Public Health (BS/MPH) program is offered jointly by the College of Health & Rehabilitation Sciences: Sargent College and the School of Public Health.

-This dual degree program requires five years of full-time study to acquire a Bachelor of Science degree in one of the specified concentrations at Sargent College and the Master of Public Health degree in one of the eight concentrations at the School of Public Health.
+This dual degree program requires five years of full-time study to acquire a Bachelor of Science degree in one of the specified concentrations at Sargent College and the Master of Public Health degree at the School of Public Health.

 Application & Admission

-The program is available to Sargent students who are majoring in any of the undergraduate concentrations except for the combined BS/MSOT, AT/DPT, and BS/DPT professional degree programs.
+The program is available to Sargent students who are majoring in any of the undergraduate concentrations except for the combined AT/DPT and BS/DPT professional degree programs.

 Students may apply for admission to the MPH program in the second semester of their sophomore year (April 1 deadline) or the first semester of their junior year (October 15 deadline).

-Applicants must have a minimum cumulative grade point average (GPA) of 3.2.
+Applicants must have a minimum cumulative grade point average (GPA) of 3.20, and successful applicants will generally have a GPA above 3.50.

-There will be no graduate course prerequisites for entering students.
-GRE test results will not be required as part of the application.
+GRE results are not required as part of the application.

 The application to the BS/MPH program consists of:

-- a completed Sargent College BS/MPH Application Approval Form, signed by the Sargent College BS/MPH faculty advisor, submitted to the Admissions Office at the School of Public Health
+- a completed BS/MPH Application Approval Form, signed by the undergraduate BS/MPH Director

 - a SOPHAS application to Boston University School of Public Health